WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 }
 ```

-Next step depends on your wallet:
-- If it has a _SegWit Extended Account Public Key_, paste it in-between the quotes of the field `"ExtPubKey": "paste segwit xpub here",`
-- If it has a _Taproot Extended Account Public Key_, paste it in-between the quotes of the field `TaprootExtPubKey": "paste taproot xpub here",`
+Then paste your _SegWit Extended Account Public Key_ in-between the quotes of the field `"ExtPubKey": "paste segwit xpub here",` and your _Taproot Extended Account Public Key_ in-between the quotes of the field `TaprootExtPubKey": "paste taproot xpub here",`
-A wallet must have at least one of those values set to be compatible with Wasabi.
-It can have both.

 :::warning
-Don't paste incorrect information here or you risk losing funds!
+Watch-only wallets are not officially supported.
+Do _not_ paste xPub's from other wallets to send coins there.
 :::

 You can also change the derivation path fields if you want to import a different derivation path.